Film review:‘Union’ portrays Amazon Labor Union’s road to victory

 Even police brutality did not thwart the union drive after Smalls, Brett Daniels and Jason Anthony were arrested for trespassing on Amazon property while engaging in legal union activity.
 Daniels and Anthony were still Amazon employees.

-By now ALU supporters are feeling pushed to their limits from all the pressure and exhaustion that goes with organizers.
+By now ALU supporters are feeling pushed to their limits from all the pressure and exhaustion that goes with organizing.
 Nevertheless, the ALU beat the odds, winning the vote by close to a two-to-one margin!

 In April 2022, JFK8 became the first unionized Amazon facility in the U.S. The audience in Cleveland applauded when the election outcome was announced in the film.